What pressure should my boiler be?

 - Check the pressure on your boiler – once you’ve bled your radiators, check your boiler’s pressure gauge to see if your system needs to be re-pressurised.
 If it’s between 1.0 - 1.5 bars then you’re all done.

-- Adjust boiler pressure - if your boiler pressure is too low then you need to manually increase the boiler pressure, this could be with a central filling loop that’s connected to your boiler, or some valves you may have to open underneath the boiler.
-Find out what make and model your boiler is, then go to the manufacturers' website, they'll have a walkthrough video/blog about how to increase it for your exact boiler.
+- Adjust boiler pressure - if your boiler pressure is too low then you need to manually increase the boiler pressure, this could be with a central filling loop that’s connected to your boiler.
+Find out what make and model your boiler is, then go to the manufacturers' website, they'll have a walkthrough explaining how to increase pressure for your exact boiler.